 63 Salem Street, Boston

 In a town filled with lobster rolls, it’s difficult to pick just one.
 Here, you will need to choose if you want yours hot with butter or cold with mayo.
 Or you could try both and finally put the argument of which is best to rest.

 Neptune Oyster Bar is located in Boston’s North End.
 While it’s a popular spot with tourists, it’s also favored by locals.
 The trays of fresh shellfish are a work of art, and sea urchins are actually on the menu!
 While you don’t have to love your seafood cold to eat here (there are plenty of great warm entrées), you really have to like seafood.
 There aren’t many other options on the menu, and with ‘Oyster’ in the restaurants name, why would there be?

 It’s worth noting that Chef Michael Serpa, former Executive Chef at Neptune, recently opened his own restaurant called Select Oyster Bar in Boston, which has also received praise from foodies.

-Various locations, Boston & Cambridge
+Various locations in Boston and Cambridge

-This is the perfect place to start your day, stop for lunch, or grab an afternoon snack to get you to dinner.
+Flour Bakery and Cafe is the perfect place to start your day, stop for lunch, or grab an afternoon snack to get you to dinner.